petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/applying-a-custom-theme.md

 The `_clay_variables.scss` file provides any CSS clay variables to be overwritten.

 The `_custom.scss` file provides any CSS customizations.
-Note how the logo and background color has been modified.

 See the [Clay CSS](https://clayui.com/docs/css/index.html) documentation to learn more about the variables and customization.
 And see [using a theme CSS client extension](../../building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md) to see another client extension example.